Hans Beverwijk – Test Automation Consultant at Remain Software/Industrial TSI – Hans.Beverwijk@remainsoftware.com

 Intelligent software testing solutions as an alternative to script based tooling

 This is definitely not the way modern software testing should work.
-The future belongs to tools which are happy developer sqalmost maintenance free and which can be used even by the end users, who have no technical knowledge, but know exactly what kind of performance do they expect from the application.
+The future belongs to tools which are almost maintenance free and which can be used even by the end users, who have no technical knowledge, but know exactly what kind of performance do they expect from the application.
 The future belongs to code-free test automation.
 Solutions which offer this modern approach to quality assurance are much more user friendly and what’s most important almost maintenance-free, which allows their users to save a lot of time, previously spent on script updates, etc. which leads to significantly increased productivity of all employees involved in the testing process.
 That’s even more important when it comes to software houses which share their test automation tools with customers, to ensure the correctness of their applications by user acceptance testing.
 Test results are immediately shared with developers which significantly streamlines work and improves communication between the two parties.
 No technical knowledge is needed in this case either.

 Test automation tools which are really of value for their customers, should also manage test data in an effective way.
 Unlike testing software from the ’90 and ’00, which couldn’t properly manage test data and lost its freshness after conducting software testing, modern tools automatically scramble production data.
 They set up test databases by taking production data, automatically modifying it a little so it no longer correlates real customer information, and then put it to work.
 When test tools are used to manage test data, it is much easier to obtain fresh and relevant data.
 Newer generation testing solutions should be able to take 2,000- 10 digit customer numbers, for example, and vary the position of the characters without changing the overall format of the data.
 Plug this data into a single script and testers don’t have to re-launch several individual scripts to simulate multiple business transactions.